molangning/bypass/README.md

 Simply open this url in your web browser: [https://bypass--redirect-project.repl.co](https://bypass--redirect-project.repl.co)

-For self hosting, please fork this repository and import it into replit with the forked repository.
+For self hosting, please fork this repository, import it into replit with the forked repository and set the language the PHP CLI

 ## Bypass is restricted